Configure your Yammer network

 Allow users to view an org chart in Yammer

 The org chart was deprecated for Office 365 Yammer networks in May 2018.
-Office charts are available in Skype for Business and Delve.
+Office charts are available at Skype for Business and Delve.
 For more information, see Find info from a contact card in Skype for Business and How can I find people and information in Office Delve?

 Allow message translation